 Ideal for What Type of Owner?

-The Samoyed is suited for people ready to commit real time, outings, and grooming efforts.
-If locked in an apartment without exercise or left alone all day, they can become barkers, destructive, or escape artists.
+The Samoyed is suited for people ready to commit real time, outings, and grooming.
+If confined in an apartment without exercise or left alone all day, they can become barkers, destructive, or escape artists.

 Recommended Products